chgray/DynamicTelemetry/docs/docs/Architecture.Processor.Kernel.document.md

-- **Ultra-fast enablement/disablement of logging**: Leveraging capabilities found in both **ETW (Event Tracing for Windows)** and **user_events** for extreamly performant, in process, verbosity toggling
+- **Ultra-fast enablement/disablement of logging**: Leveraging capabilities found in both **ETW (Event Tracing for Windows)** and **user_events** for extremely performant, in-process, verbosity toggling
 - **Reduced-copy telemetry collection**: Reduced copying of buffers, by utilizing non-paged kernel memory
-- **Delivery of logging; even upon process crash**
+- **Delivery of logging, even upon process crash**
-- **Easier ablity to extract logging**, from kernel panics or system resets
+- **Easier ability to extract logging**, from kernel panics or system resets
 - **High-frequency sampling**: Capabilities that would be prohibitively expensive in user-mode